Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Acknowledgements

 \section{Acknowledgements}

-We thank Marisa Geyer for her useful comments and suggestions to improve the quality of the paper.
+We thank the anonymous reviewer for their constructive comments to improve the quality of this manuscript.
+We further thank Marisa Geyer for her useful comments and suggestions to improve the quality of the paper.
 We gratefully acknowledge support from the University of Cape Town Vice Chancellor’s Future Leaders 2030 Awards programme which has generously funded this research and support from the South African Research Chairs Initiative of the Department of Science and Technology and the National Research Foundation.